Do you still have to file a tax return if you don’t owe any tax?

 Even if you do not owe the taxman any money, failure to complete and submit your tax return could result in a penalty costing you up to £1,600.

-Even if you do not owe anything to HMRC, people who earn more than £1,000 in income from something other than payrolled work still have to fill out a self-assessment tax return and provide details to the taxman.
+Even if you did not earn enough money to owe tax to HMRC, anybody who earns over £1,000 from something other than payrolled work must fill out a tax return and provide their details to the taxman.

 Subscribe to MoneyWeek today and get your first six magazine issues absolutely FREE